nevendyulgerov/jquery.notifier/README.md

 		// cache notifier
 		var $notifier = $('body').notifier;

-		// initialze notifier with 'global' callbacks
+		// initialize notifier with 'global' callbacks
 		$notifier.init({
 			show: function() {
 				console.log('This callback will be executed every time a notification is opened');